kbanach/tests-dictionary/README.md

 There are two kinds of developers:

-* developers who write automated tests
+* those who write automated tests
-* developers who will hit hard fail because of lack of tests and they will start to write automated tests
+* those who will hit hard fail because of lack of tests and they will start to write automated tests

 There are three reasons why writing tests is beneficial:

-* ability make random code changes (aka. "refactor") and be sure, as long as the tests pass, that it didn't break any other part of the system
+* ability to make random code changes (aka. "refactor") and be sure, as long as the tests pass, that it didn't break any other part of the system
 * productivity boost - no time is wasted on running manual tests over and over again
-* actual documentation what production code meant to do and does it still doing that (on each run of automated tests)
+* actual documentation what production code meant to do and does it still do that (on each run of automated tests)

 Cons of writing tests: